Thematic Analysis AI: Methods, Validity, and Tools

 The right thematic analysis AI tool is the one that lets you defend a theme in the same amount of time it took the tool to suggest it.

-Thematic analysis AI tools compared
+Thematic analysis AI tool categories

 Build a cited theme table in Atlas